katas94/UniMod/README.md

   - As a custom Unity package for the Package Manager.
   - As a plugin.

 > This package does **NOT** provide any security features regarding the script execution of mods.
+Anything that you can do with C# in your Unity project will be also allowed for mod developers.
 If you enable mod scripting in your project users should be warned to load mods under their own risk.

 # Table of Contents
 * [ Getting Started](#getting-started)